YaphetS7/DS_homeworks/laba1/task1/README.md

 <img src="images/3.jpg" height=650 width=900>

 After n fork() calls we have 2^n processes, coz each process calling next fork().
-First process is out script.
+First process is our script.